LQXshane/500c1face/Webdesign/README.txt

 This README.txt file is mainly focusing on the final version (pres4 presentation).

+AWS screenshot -- the screenshot of content in AWS

 cc.txt -- the color code the frontend sent for python script

 contact.php -- all webpage use this, it is the contact section of the frontend